Zacharydurst/Login/README.md

 # 2. Once installed, proceed to restoring the DB.
 Information on how to do that can be found here: https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/restore-a-database-backup-using-ssms?view=sql-server-ver15

-# 3. Once restored login.py and register.py must be editted.
-# 4. The connection info in the main for both login.py and register.py need to be changed:
+# 3. The connection info in the main for both login.py and register.py need to be changed:
   mydb = pyodbc.connect(
     'Driver={SQL Server};'
-    'Server=NAME_YOUR_COMPUTER;'
+    'Server=NAME_OF_YOUR_COMPUTER_HERE;'
     'Database=Mydb;'
     'Trust_Connection=yes;')
 # The server needs to be changed to the name of your computer.